iambhagat92/calcuforme/DEPLOYMENT_GUIDE.md

-# CalcuForMe Deployment Guide
+# Calculate For Me Deployment Guide

-This guide provides step-by-step instructions for deploying the CalcuForMe calculator suite to various hosting platforms.
+This guide provides step-by-step instructions for deploying the Calculate For Me calculator suite to various hosting platforms.

 ## Table of Contents
 - [Prerequisites](#prerequisites)